Learn more about Bush Honeysuckles

 The two species of honeysuckle shrubs, planted (Morrow's (Lonicera morrowii) and Amur) (L. maackii), that cause the most frequently observed invasive problems in Missouri will be referred to collectively as bush honeysuckles.
 Two other species, Bell’s (L. x bella) and Tartarian honeysuckle (L. tartarica), are also considered when referring to bush honeysuckles.
 Bell’s and Tartarian honeysuckle have similar impacts to natural communities and similar management implications.

-Bush honeysuckles will invade a wide variety of native habitats with or without previous disturbances.
-Affected natural communities in Illinois include: lake and stream banks, marsh, fens, sedge meadow, wet and dry prairies, savannas, floodplain and upland forest.
-Mesic upland and bottomland forests in Missouri are known to contain invasive stands.
+Bush honeysuckles will invade a wide variety of natural communities with or without previous disturbances.
+Affected natural communities can include: lake and stream banks, marsh, fens, sedge meadow, wet and dry prairies, savannas, floodplain and upland forests and woodlands.

 Recommended Practices in Natural Communities of High Quality

 Control measures may enlist one or more of the following techniques: prescribed burning, hand pulling of seedlings, cutting and herbicide treatments.
 A recently introduced pest, the European Honeysuckle aphid, somewhat controls flower and fruit production in some of the bush honeysuckles.
 Heavy infestations cause tips of branches to form "witches' brooms" or deformed twigs.
 This often greatly reduces fruit production.
 Native ladybug beetles, however, have been noted to control this aphid.

 In fire-adapted communities, spring prescribed burning will kill seedlings and kill the tops of mature plants.
 Bush honeysuckles readily re-sprout and repeated fires are necessary for adequate control.
 It may be necessary to burn annually or biennially for five years or more for effective control.